bitovi/academy/src/canjs/4-render-todos/render-todos.md

-@page canjs-training/render-todos Render Todos
+@page learn-canjs/render-todos Render Todos
-@parent canjs-training 4
+@parent learn-canjs 4

 @description Learn how to render a view.